Chapter 32 - Environmental Impact Statement (EIS)

 The California Transportation Commission (CTC) does not review or approve NEPA-only draft or final documents.

 After preparing an FEIS, and at the time the lead agency makes a decision to select a project alternative, the agency must prepare a Record of Decision (ROD) explaining its course of action (40 CFR 1505.2).
 The ROD represents the agency's final decision regarding the project.
 It is a judicially enforceable document.
+As noted above, under the OFD process, the federal lead agency, cooperating, and participating agencies shall all record any individual agency decision in one ROD.
 Please see SER, Volume 1, Chapter 38 for details on processing and approving the ROD under the NEPA Assignment (23 USC 327).

 The ROD must briefly describe each alternative and explain the balancing of values that formed the basis for the selection of the alternative.
 The ROD must identify the environmentally preferable alternative(s) (see CEQ's Forty Questions, question number 6).
 Where the selected alternative is other than the environmentally preferable alternative, the ROD should clearly state the reasons for not selecting the environmentally preferable alternative.
 The values that were important factors in the decision-making process should be clearly stated along with the reasons some values were considered more important than others.